dmulyalin/ttp/docs/source/Match Variables/Functions.rst

    * - `contains_re`_
      - checks if match contains certain string using regular expression
    * - `contains`_
-     - checks if match contains certain string
+     - checks if match contains certain string patterns
    * - `notstartswith_re`_
      - checks if match not starts with certain string using regular expression
    * - `notendswith_re`_